MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-447-temp-tables-in-dw-and-sql-endpoint.md

 # Known issue - Temp tables in Data Warehouse and SQL Endpoint

-Users can create Temp tables in the Data Warehouse and SQL Endpoint but they're limited.
+Users can create Temp tables in the Data Warehouse and SQL Endpoint but has data retrieval limits.

 **Status:** Open